NHS Medical Doctor Degree Apprenticeship - All Facts in 1 Place

 The combination of academic requirements, clinical responsibilities, and the expectation to perform at a professional level can contribute to a challenging and potentially overwhelming work environment for apprentices.

 Although currently, it is alleged that an apprenticeship will hold the same value as a traditional medical degree, it is uncertain whether that will remain true.
-Questions arise about whether apprentices will be able to pursue higher qualifications and specialised training or progress in the medical field.
+Questions also arise about whether apprentices will be able to pursue higher qualifications and specialised training or progress in the medical field.

 What Viable Alternatives are there to Studying Medicine in the UK?